Dialectical Reconciliation via Structured Argumentative Dialogues: Conclusions and Future Work

-Our primary focus is on human-aware AI, particularly model reconciliation problems (MRP)~\cite{sreedharan2022explainable, chakraborti2017plan, sreedharan2021using, son2021model, vas21, kumar2022vizxp}, following the logic-based approach by Vasileiou et al.~\cite{vas21, vasileioulogic}.
-Our framework addresses two MRP limitations: (1) the explainer agent's assumed knowledge of the human model and (2) single-shot interactions.
-Notably, Dung et al.~\cite{DungS22a} tackle these limitations using answer set programming, but their approach differs in principle and lacks experimental validation.
-Our dialectical reconciliation method offers a more interactive, experimentally grounded solution, fostering comprehensive understanding for the explainee and promoting a collaborative, dynamic explanation process.

-Given recent advancements, it is possible for large language models (LLMs)~\cite{bommasani2021opportunities} to solve explainability and reconciliation problems as well.
-LLMs are remarkable as few-shot learners, skillfully generating well-structured sentences \cite{brown2020language,lu2022pretrained}.
-However, their key limitations in providing a solid foundation for logical reasoning, mainly due to their reliance on statistical features for inference, have been well-documented \cite{rae2021scaling,creswellselection}.
-In contrast, the symbolic nature of DR-HAI inherently provides key theoretical guarantees (e.g., the explanations provided are logically consistent and correct).
-The ability to carry out multi-step, logically consistent reasoning is essential to engender trust between human users and AI systems.
+Argumentation is often advocated as suitable for explanation, but there are very few studies of its suitability to humans.~In this paper, we presented DR-Arg, a novel framework utilizing (structured deductive) argumentation for performing dialectical reconciliation between an explainer and an explainee.
+We conducted a thorough evaluation ``in the wild'', with our computational and human-user study results attesting to the efficacy of our approach.~These findings highlight the potential of argumentation-based approaches in enhancing the human-AI interaction of AI systems, particularly in domains where explainability is crucial.

-\textbf{Limitations and Future Directions: } Despite the promising aspects of DR-HAI, it is important to acknowledge its limitations and potential areas for improvement.
-DR-HAI follows a fixed structure in presenting arguments and does not consider the effectiveness of personalizing the interactions according to each user's beliefs and preferences.
-In addition, the current model assumes that both agents communicate through well-defined dialogue moves and that their communication is seamless.
-In reality, however, communication might be affected by factors such as miscommunication or uncertainty.
-Finally, the current framework is limited to propositional logic, which may not be sufficient to express complex relationships and dependencies in real-world domains.
+Despite the promising aspects of our framework, it is important to acknowledge its limitations and potential areas for improvement.
+DR-Arg follows a fixed structure in presenting arguments and does not consider the effectiveness of personalizing the interactions according to the user's beliefs and preferences.
+DR-Arg also assumes seamless communication through well-defined dialogue moves, which may not reflect real-world complexities such as miscommunication or uncertainty.
+Finally, the current framework is limited to deductive argumentation and propositional logic, which may not be sufficient to express complex relationships and dependencies in real-world domains.

-To address the limitations and improve the framework, we suggest the following future directions: (1)~An adaptive approach that tailors arguments to individual users' needs and preferences could further enhance the effectiveness of dialectical reconciliation.
-(2)~Integration of the DR-HAI framework with user interfaces and natural language processing systems, such as LLMs, to make the interactions more natural and accessible, especially to non-expert users.
-(3)~Finally, although we used propositional logic to present DR-HAI and demonstrate its efficacy, extending to more expressive logics, such as first-order logic, description logics, or modal logics, will allow for more complex reasoning and argument generation.